Christopher-Loynes/Online_Review_Trends/README.md

 - [2) Denis Aleksandrowicz](https://www.linkedin.com/in/denis-aleksandrowicz-14438b131/)
 - [3) Prateek Bawa](https://www.linkedin.com/in/prateek-bawa-957a13ba/)

-The results were presented back to _Dixons Carphone_, compared against _ao.com_.
+The results were presented back to _Dixons Carphone_ and compared against _ao.com_.

 # Overview